 1 Farming diaries and the Forbes

 1.1 The above entry appears in one of the many Forbes diaries.
-It is for 13 July 1904, which was indeed a Wednesday, and is fully transcribed below.
+It is for 13 July 1904, which was indeed a Wednesday, and it is fully transcribed below.
 David Forbes with his brothers had migrated from Scotland in 1850 and worked as a labourer, trader and then farmer in Natal, before moving along with many other Natal migrants to the New Scotland area of the Eastern Transvaal.
 The attraction was the rich farming land being sold by the then-President of the Transvaal to incomers, with David Forbes purchasing a number of large farms at a modest amount.
-A number of them were leased to his compatriots, and others joined together to form the very large farming estate Athole, near to the present-day Amsterdam and Ermelo and not far from the Swaziland border.
+A number of them were leased to his compatriots, and others were joined together to form the very large farm-estate Athole, near to the present-day Amsterdam and Ermelo and not far from the Swaziland border.

 1.2 The diaries in question were farming diaries.
 Recording a range of information was required of farmers in particular regarding temperature variations, wind speeds and the presence or absence of rain, also regarding stock and their well-being or otherwise, and providing them could be required in official and legal situations as a means of checking or corroborating statements made by farmers, for example regarding the spread of notifiable diseases.
-These were not ‘personal’ documents, then, and their contents are certainly not concerned with matters of affect, the inner life or relationships and feelings, but practical accounts that record the fabric of the quotidian life in particular with regard to farming and in respect of events in the household and home farm as well as on the Athole estate more widely.
+These were not ‘personal’ documents, then, and their contents are not concerned with matters of affect, the inner life or relationships and feelings, but are practical accounts that record the fabric of the quotidian life in particular with regard to farming and in respect of events in the household and home farm as well as on the Athole estate more widely.

 2 The transcription